How Long Do Wood Decks Last? Comprehensive Guide to Deck Longevity

 What Are the Key Indicators That Suggest It’s Time to Replace Your Wood Deck?

-• Consider Upgrading Materials: When replacing your deck, consider more durable materials like composite decking, which offers enhanced longevity and lower maintenance than traditional wood.
+• Consider Upgrading Materials: When replacing your deck, consider more durable materials like composite decking, which offers longevity and lower maintenance than traditional wood.

 Essential Tools for Wood Deck Maintenance —